 "I just think it's so significant. … We are on the verge of electing the first woman president, the first Black woman president," said Kareem Murphy, 52, of Minneapolis, at a watch party at Pimento Jamaican Kitchen in downtown St. Paul on Tuesday.
 "But she's a black college grad.
 She's a HBCU grad.
 She's a Howard University grad.
 It means the world for us to come into community to celebrate this moment."

-Murphy, a 1994 Howard University graduate, is a member of a Twin Cities Howard University alumni group who helped organize the watch party at Pimento, where attendees danced and ate as they waited for voting results to be tallied.
+Murphy, a 1994 Howard University graduate, is a member of a Twin Cities Howard University alumni group, which helped organize the watch party at Pimento, where attendees danced and ate as they waited for voting results to be tallied.

 As polls began to close throughout the United States, about two dozen Delta Sigma Theta sorority sisters held a "sister circle" at an apartment party room in Golden Valley as they supported each other while anxiously watching election results trickle in between spontaneous line dances and a buffet of chips, brownies and snacks.